Felix Adler (professor): New York Society of Ethical Culture

-Adler talked about "deed, not creed"; his belief was that good works were the basis of ethical culture.
-In 1877 the Society founded the District Nursing Department, which organized a team of nurses who visited the homebound sick in poor districts.
-A year later, in 1878, the Society established a Free Kindergarten for working people's children.
+Adler talked about "deed, not creed"; he believed good works were the basis of ethical culture.
+In 1877, the Society founded the District Nursing Department, which organized a team of nurses who visited the homebound sick in poor districts.
+A year later, in 1878, the Society established a free kindergarten for working people's children.
 Because it served the working poor, the kindergarten provided basic necessities for the children when needed, such as clothing and hot meals.
-It evolved over time into the Ethical Culture Fieldston School.
+It evolved into the Ethical Culture Fieldston School.

-Well known as a lecturer and writer, Adler served as rector for the Ethical Culture School until his death in 1933.
+Well-known as a lecturer and writer, Adler served as a rector for the Ethical Culture School until his death in 1933.
 Throughout his life, he always looked beyond the immediate concerns of family, labor, and race to the long-term challenge of reconstructing institutions, such as schools and government, to promote greater justice in human relations.
 Cooperation rather than competition was the higher social value.
-He gave a series of six lectures on "The Ethics of Marriage" for the Lowell Institute's 1896–97 season.
+He gave a series of six lectures on "The Ethics of Marriage" for the Lowell Institute's 1896–1897 season.

 Adler was the founding chairman of the National Child Labor Committee in 1904.
 Lewis Hine was hired as the committee's photographer in 1908.
-In 1917 Adler served on the Civil Liberties Bureau, which later became the American Civil Liberties Bureau and then the American Civil Liberties Union (ACLU).
-In 1928 he became president of the Eastern division of the American Philosophical Association.
-He served on the first Executive Board of the National Urban League.
+In 1917, Adler served on the Civil Liberties Bureau, which later became the American Civil Liberties Bureau and then the American Civil Liberties Union (ACLU).
+In 1928, he became president of the Eastern division of the American Philosophical Association.
+He served on the first executive board of the National Urban League.